Famous/framework/docs/guides/core-concepts.md

     }

-In other words, whenever `clickCount` changes, the view's position function will fire.
+In other words, whenever `clickCount` changes, `#foo`'s position function will fire.

 For a deeper look at behaviors, see the [behaviors section](behaviors.md).